Common Misconceptions About Personal Alarms

-Personal alarms have revolutionised the way people maintain their safety and independence.
-These useful devices offer a lifeline in an emergency by sending an alert to a response centre or personal contacts.
+Personal alarms have transformed the way people stay safe and independent.
+These trusted devices offer a vital lifeline in an emergency — alerting a response centre or designated contacts when help is needed.

-Despite their many benefits, there are several misconceptions and myths surrounding alarms.
-In this article, we will debunk common myths and shed light on the difference between monitored and non-monitored alarms, so you can make informed decisions about your safety.
+Yet despite their many benefits, personal alarms are often misunderstood.
+In this article, we’ll unpack common myths and explore the key differences between monitored and non-monitored systems — empowering you to make informed choices about your safety.

 Myth 1: Personal Alarms Are Only for the Elderly

-Personal alarms are suitable for anyone who values safety and quick access to assistance.
-People who live alone, hikers, joggers and people with chronic to conditions can all benefit from a personal alarm.
+Personal alarms are suitable for anyone who values safety and quick access to emergency assistance.
+People who live alone, have chronic conditions, mobility limitations or are at risk of falls can all benefit from a personal alarm.

 Myth 2: Personal Alarms Are Expensive

 There are different types of personal alarms at various prices, making them accessible to most budgets.
-In Australia, there are also several government funded programs that can subsidise personal alarms for eligible people.
+In Australia, there are federal and state-based government-funded programs that can cover the cost of the alarm of subsidise them for eligible people.

 Myth 3: Personal Alarms Are Inconvenient